MarinaYDA/corp-banking-analytics-portfolio/project1_corp_exposure_dashboard/.ipynb_checkpoints/    README-checkpoint.md

 # Project 1 – Corporate Exposure & Concentration Dashboard

-**Goal:** Monitor large corporate exposures and concentration risk by obligor, sector, and country, similar to reporting used in wholesale / corporate banking.
+**Goal:** Simulate a simple **exposure and concentration reporting pack** for a wholesale / corporate lending book, monitoring risk by obligor, sector, and country.

-This project uses synthetic data to mirror the type of portfolio and limit-monitoring work I did with large corporate customers.
+This project is **based on synthetic data** and is meant to show how I would approach this problem today with Python, SQL, and Power BI.
+In my **real banking role**, I worked with similar types of corporate exposure data in **SQL and Excel** (extraction, cleaning, and reporting), but not with Python-based pipelines or BI dashboards.

 ---